Lynx-FR/DOS-FLY/Documentation.md

 The 2 digits after refer to the month where the release was published.
 Example: 10 = October

 And the last digit refers to the version of the program.
 Example: 1 = Version 1

+# 3 What are the officially tested platforms ?

+By the time i write this there are 3 platforms officially tested these are:

+* Debian GNU/Linux testing (Forky) D-FLY is developed on it
+* Debian GNU/Linux 11
+* Ubuntu